hugowschneider/fastgraphql/docs/pages/tutorial/complex-classes.md

 # Classes with complex attributes

-**FastGraphQL** also support classes with attributes having as type any other supported type.
+**FastGraphQL** also supports classes with attributes having as type any other supported type.

-Lets have a look on in the following code
+Let us have a look at the following code

 ```python title="main.py" linenums="1"
 --8<-- "tutorial/complex-classes/main.py"
 ```

-and as always run
+and, as always, run

 ```sh
 $ uvicorn main:app --reload